BenJWagner/VPTools/Examples/RelayRxTx/README.md

 **fnnnnnnnn**

-    (where each n = 0 or 1) - Switches output from a particular transmitter id 1-8 off or on You can send only the ids up to last one you want to set, eg: only turn transmitter 3 off = f110
+    (where each n = 0 or 1) - Switches output from a particular transmitter id 1-8 off or on You only need to send the ids up to last one you want to set, eg: only turn transmitter 3 off = f110

 **qnnnnn**